MobilityData/metrics/README.md

 - number of new commit authors by months and quarter of the year
 - number of open issues
 - number of open pull requests

+## Run

+### Locally

+- Make sure that `GH_TOKEN` is defined at in a file named `.env` located at the root of the project
+- run `node src/scripts/FetchRawData.js`: this script will fetch raw data from Github and save it under `data/raw_data.json`
+- run `node src/scripts/AggregateData.js`: this script will aggregate data from the previous script and save all metrics by month under `data/metrics.json`